 The ROI Question: Which Makes More Financial Sense?

-If you're considering either option with resale in mind, the ROI math is strikingly clear.
 Realtors and real estate data consistently show that kitchen remodels — including full cabinet replacement — recoup roughly 60 to 70 cents on the dollar at resale in the Seattle market.
 That means a $35,000 cabinet replacement adds perhaps $21,000 to $24,500 to your sale price.
-You've spent $35,000 to gain $24,500.

-Professional cabinet painting in a dated kitchen consistently ranks as one of the highest-ROI cosmetic upgrades available.
-A $2,500 cabinet painting job that transforms tired oak cabinets to clean, contemporary white or sage green can add $8,000 to $15,000 to a home's perceived value and sale price in competitive markets like Seattle and Bellevue.
-That's a 3x to 6x return — consistently better than the full replacement alternative.
+Professional cabinet painting consistently ranks as one of the highest-ROI cosmetic upgrades available.
+A $2,500 cabinet painting job can add $8,000 to $15,000 to a home’s perceived value.
+That’s a 3x to 6x return.

 The Quality Question: Is Painted Actually as Good as New?

-This is the question we get most often, and the honest answer is: it depends entirely on who does the painting and how it's done.
-A brush-rolled DIY paint job using the wrong products looks like exactly what it is — a DIY paint job.
+It depends entirely on who does the painting and how it’s done.
+A brush-rolled DIY paint job looks like exactly what it is.
 A professionally spray-applied finish using catalyzed lacquer or waterborne enamel is genuinely comparable to factory-finished new cabinets.

-Door removal: Every door and drawer front is removed from the kitchen and taken to a spray area.
+Door removal: Every door and drawer front is removed and taken to a spray area.
 This is non-negotiable for quality.
-Cabinet doors painted in place, hanging on their hinges, get overspray on the boxes and uneven coverage on the edges.
-Professional results require off-site application.

-Degreasing: Kitchen cabinets accumulate years of cooking oils and grease that are invisible to the naked eye.
-If you don't remove them completely, any paint applied on top will fail — adhesion is impossible on a contaminated surface.
-We use TSP substitute and commercial degreasers, and every surface gets two passes before anything else happens.
+Degreasing: Kitchen cabinets accumulate years of cooking oils and grease.
+If you don’t remove them completely, any paint applied on top will fail.

-Sanding: All surfaces — doors, boxes, frames — are scuff-sanded to open up the existing finish and improve primer adhesion.
-This step is often skipped by inexperienced painters, and it's one of the main reasons DIY cabinet paint jobs peel within a year.
+Sanding: All surfaces are scuff-sanded to open up the existing finish and improve primer adhesion.
+This step is often skipped by inexperienced painters.

 Priming: The right primer depends on the substrate.
 Melamine and thermofoil surfaces get a bonding primer.
-Bare wood or MDF gets shellac-based primer to seal and prevent grain raise.
-This step is what allows the finish to stick for years rather than months.
+Bare wood or MDF gets shellac-based primer.

-Spray application: Two coats of catalyzed lacquer or waterborne enamel are applied using professional HVLP (high volume, low pressure) spray equipment.
-The finish quality simply cannot be achieved with a brush or roller — spray application produces an atomized, ultra-smooth surface that mirrors factory conditions.
-This is the step that makes the result look like new cabinets.
+Spray application: Two coats of catalyzed lacquer or waterborne enamel are applied using professional HVLP spray equipment.
+The finish quality cannot be achieved with a brush or roller.

 Rehang and inspection: Doors are rehung, aligned, and adjusted.
 Hardware is reinstalled.
-We do a full walk-through inspection and address any touch-ups before considering the job complete.
+Full walk-through inspection and touch-ups.

 When Cabinet Painting is the Right Answer